sioneptune/image-classifier/README.md

 * sf\_33_22: selected features with regular 3x3 and regular 2x2 zoning
 * sf\_232: selected features with 3x3 ("2-3-2" proportions) zoning

-Finally, the results with the selected features weren't not better than with all the features so we decided to use the attribute selection box (evaluator: CFS subset eval, search method: greedy stepwise) instead.
+In the end, the results we got with a manual selection of features weren't any better than with all the features so we decided to use the attribute selection box (evaluator: CFS subset eval, search method: greedy stepwise) instead.
 The attributes selected by the box are almost equivalent to the ones we previously chose.
 The attribute selection box can select features applied to a precise zone, which we couldn't do because of our current API implementation.
 The box globally selected these features:
 * Barycenter
 * Convex hull area
 * "Height/width" ratio